MolecularCartography/ili/README.md

 ## Hello bee

 For a demonstration, open in Google Chrome
-* [2D 3dmassomics visualisation example](http://ili-toolbox.github.io/?3dmassomics/bg.png;3dmassomics/intensities.csv) (a photo made during the 3D-MASSOMICS project meeting with simulated spots overlaid); zoom out to see the full image and follow [instructions](#what-is-ili-for).
+* [2D 3dmassomics visualisation example](http://ili-toolbox.github.io/?3dmassomics/bg.png;3dmassomics/intensities.csv) (a photo made during the 3D-MASSOMICS project meeting with simulated spots overlaid); zoom out by using the mosue wheel to see the full image and follow [instructions](#what-is-ili-for).
-* [3D bee example](http://ili-toolbox.github.io/?bee/model.stl;bee/intensities.csv) (data provided by Yi Zeng from the Dorrestein Lab, UCSD).
+* [3D bee example](http://ili-toolbox.github.io/?bee/model.stl;bee/intensities.csv) (data provided by Yi Zeng from the Dorrestein Lab, UCSD); follow [instructions](#what-is-ili-for).

 ## Installation